ppg0001/PLPA_Assignment/Final_Project/Final_Project_Pankaj.md

 In order to perform these analysis the abundances will be again exported into phyloseq but this time as relative abundances.
-The phyloseq object will be used as input into two different packages: –\> Vegan: where PERMANOVA and PERMAdisp will be calculates –\> MicrobiomeMarker: where Ordinations and normalization will be performed
+The phyloseq object will be used as input into two different packages: - Vegan: where PERMANOVA will be calculated - MicrobiomeMarker: where Ordinations and normalization will be performed

 Creating relative abundance phyloseq object